Rudy Lai

 1 updates

-Phillips 66 selected Cohesity to consolidate data protection operations, deploying Cohesity's AI conversational assistant for smarter and faster business decisions to enhance security and reduce costs.
+Phillips 66 selected Cohesity to consolidate its data protection and leverage AI conversational assistant tools to enhance security and reduce costs.

 2024 Q2